 - It provides relief from sciatic neuritis and helps treat flat feet.

 - It teaches you patience and makes you sturdy and flexible.

 - It deepens the thorax.

 - It enhances concentration and promotes mental alertness, and is, therefore, apt for students and children.

 How To Master The Yogic Tree Pose (Vrikshasana)

 As the name suggests, this posture seeks to replicate the graceful, yet sturdy stance of a tree.
-Unlike most yoga poses, the tree pose requires the person practicing it to keep his eyes open so as to attain and
+Unlike most yoga poses, the tree pose requires the person practicing it to keep his eyes open so as to attain and maintain body balance.

 - Stand straight and erect and let your arms drop to the sides of your body.